qwabena37/airbnb-clone-project/README.md

     Redis: Used for caching and session management.
     Docker: Containerization tool for consistent development and deployment environments.
-    CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

-    and engaging user experiences, as well as analyzing, evaluating, and enhancing those experiences over time.
+    CI/CD Pipelines: Automated pipelines for testing and deploying code changes. and engaging user experiences, as well as analyzing, evaluating, and enhancing those experiences over time.

+Database Design

+    Users
+    a user can have multiple properties
+    users can edit their profiles
+    users are authenticated from the database
+    Properties
+    a booking belongs to a property
+    a user can select from the available properties a selected property can be deselected
+    Bookings
+    a user can create a booking
+    bookings can be reviewed
+    a booking must contain at least one of the properties displayed Bookings can be updated from the profile
+    Reviews
+    Reviews must posted for the respective property Reviews for properties must be checked and cleaned regularly A review must be posted for each property displayed Payments
+    Payments related to bookings must be handled individually Users must have placeholders for payment
+    Payment for each property must be shown in the bookings